-No one is quite sure what is and isn’t safe to do during self-isolation.
-Here’s the lowdown on going for a walk – plus our top 5 tips for other self-isolation activities
+No one is quite sure what is and isn't safe to do during self-isolation.
+Here's the lowdown on exercise - plus our top 5 tips for other self-isolation activities

 It’s all a bit doom and gloom at the moment due to the coronavirus outbreak and one of the most Googled questions right now is – can you go for a walk if you are self-isolating?

 With so many local restrictions in place and guidelines changing all the time, it’s hard to know when to self isolate and what is and isn’t allowed .
 But the government advice remains that anyone who has presented symptoms of COVID-19, or come into contact with anyone who has, should self-isolate.